When Does Multi-Agent Collaboration Help? An Entropy Perspective: Deep Analysis

-\textbf{Stable Uncertainty for Code Generation.} On \texttt{HumanEval}, total reasoning time is the strongest predictor, and moderate average entropy improves performance, while both overconfident and erratic uncertainty profiles degrade it.
-This echoes the principle observed in mathematical reasoning: deliberation benefits MAS only when uncertainty remains structured and stable.
+\textbf{Stable Entropy for Code Generation.} On \texttt{HumanEval}, total reasoning time is the strongest predictor, and moderate average entropy improves performance, while both overconfident and erratic entropy profiles degrade it.
+This echoes the principle observed \textbf{in mathematical reasoning: deliberation benefits MAS only when entropy remains structured and stable.}

 \textbf{Inter-Agent Agreement for Knowledge Q\&A.} On \texttt{MMLU}, MAS success hinges on inter-agent agreement rather than extended deliberation, unlike in math and code tasks, where longer reasoning improves performance.
-High entropy variance harms accuracy, and larger teams worsen consensus, confirming that consensus, not duration, drives success in knowledge-intensive Q\&A.
+High entropy variance harms accuracy, and larger teams worsen consensus, confirming that \textbf{consensus, not duration, drives success in knowledge-intensive Q\&A.}